goyalpramod/MLMCM/docs/chapter-2/index.md

 # Chapter 2

-Advanced mathematical concepts for machine learning.
+Analytic Geometry for machine learning

+{Do the same as for the index of linear algebra}